mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 ### s3_copy
 > src_bucket src_object dst_bucket dst_object dst_acl

-Copy the specified resource on S3 without downloading or uploading the data; on failure, return `1`.
+Copy the specified resource on S3 with HTTP `PUT` without downloading or uploading the resource data; on failure, return `1`.

-The source and destination may be in different S3 buckets.
-Like with [s3_upload](#s3_upload), the specified ACL is applied to the destination resource.
+The source and destination may be the same bucket or separate buckets.
+Like with [s3_upload](#s3_upload), the ACL applies to the destination.

 ```
 $ s3_copy foo.halcyon.sh foo bar.halcyon.sh bar private